Liyuan-Lin/DQ/README.md

-# Diversification Quotient Implementation in Python
+# Diversification Quotient Implementation in Python (Weekly Updated)

 This is the implementation of the Diversification Quotient (DQ) in Python that generates weekly updates of the DQ value.